objarni/pam/README.md

     $ DUT=rabbit make test

 .. this will create a virtual environment and run approval test (ApprovalTest.Python) on the rabbit module.
+DUT stands for "Device Under Test".

+Some make targets available are:

+    make clean   # remove all artifacts built by make make test    # create a Python 3 virtual environment including pytest, coverage approvaltests make lci     # run a 'local CI' loop detecting any modifications to DUT code

+There are also a couple of w.i.p targets:

+    make cover   # produce a HTML coverage report make mutate  # run cosmic ray mutation testing on DUT